mtfullerton/thelastchair/_menu_items/pulled-pork.md

 price: 12
 ---

-Wood-fired pork, BBQ sauce, homemade slaw
+Wood-fired pulled pork, BBQ sauce, with a side of cole slaw